elastic/tedi/tedi/README.md

 ------------------
 The results of each stage shall be expressed as human-readable files on the filesystem.
 These are accessible and familiar.
-It also allow "breaking in" to the build process at various point when needed for debugging.
+It also allow "breaking in" to the build process at various points when needed for debugging.

 In particular, the _build context_ which is passed to Docker should be in the standard, on-disk format, so that Tedi can be used to render the context